Nates3/4coder_custom_git/README.md

-git clone wherever and run 4ed.exe in "build" folder to run the exe
+git clone wherever
+find where vcvarsall.bat that comes with visual studio pase it in code\bin\build.bat call build.bat from "code" directory like this code>bin\build.bat to build source

 confusingly theres's two custom folders, one in "code" directory and one under "build" directory.
 I think for the source you just build in code\bin\build.bat and for fleury's custom stuff